pascal-fb-martin/houseportal/README.md

 ### Discovery client API

+This API can used by a web client to automatically find which services are running.
+It is up to the web client to find which one of the services found to use.

-The HousePortal web API for discovery can be used raw, or else through a discovery client module that hides the complete data flow, performs the discovery in an asynchronous mode and caches the result.
+The HousePortal web API for discovery can always be used raw.
+This API hides the complete discovery sequence, performs the discovery in an asynchronous mode and caches the result.

 First the application must include the client header file:
 ```